thoughtspot/thoughtspot_tml/README.md

 ## Want to contribute?

-We welcome all contributions! :heart: For guidance on setting up a development environment, see our [Contributing Guide][contrib].
+We welcome all help! :heart: For guidance on setting up a development environment, see our [Contributing Guide][contrib].

 [examples]: examples/README.md
 [contrib]: .github/CONTRIBUTING.md